 Fire and gunpowder rained upon the British officers, drunk on the festivities of the wedding.
 The fireworks in the sky were overshadowed by the gunshots on the ground.
 Blood stained fort walls.
 More than a hundred British soldiers were killed in mutiny.
-In the chaos, Col. Gillespie, one of the British officers, slipped away.
+Col. John Fancourt, the British commander of the Vellore Fort was also killed.
+In the chaos, Major Coopes one of the British officers, slipped away.
 He jumped into the moat, swam across and escaped to the British garrison at Arcot.

+Major Coopes in the meantime trekked 25 km overnight and reached Arcot.
+He informed COl. Gillespie, the commander of the Arcot Garrison of the fall of Vellore.
 Once informed of the mutiny, the British cavalry at Arcot rode forth swiftly to Vellore.
-They covered the 35 km distance in two hours.
-They rode down the unlocked gate of the Fort and unleashed Hades on the celebrating sepoys.
+They covered the 25 km distance in two hours.
+They blew apart the gate of the fort with canons and unleashed Hades on the celebrating sepoys.
 Within a couple of hours, all the mutineers were either dead or in chains.
 Canons and firing squads sounded the entire day.
 Retribution was swift and certain.
 The Fortress of Vellore was back in the hands of the East India Company.